mogz44/login-project-kotlin/README.md

 - **User login** with username and password
 - **Hashed passwords**
 - **Role-based access** (`admin` and `user`)
+- **Logging user actions** such as login, logout, and password changes
 - **Admin panel**:
   - View all users
   - Add users